Good morning. Hello. ’Sup?

 Unsurprisingly for a crisis communications specialist, Rick enjoys a good challenge no matter where it comes from.
 He spends his free time training for marathons, cycling, and flying his amphibious aircraft.

 Mandi lives just a few blocks from the office with her husband and two young children.
-Her only weakness and constant disappointment is a love for the Cleveland Indians.
+Her only weakness and constant disappointment is a love for the Cleveland Guardians.

 Outside work, you might find Brad searching album bins for a rare Beatles pressing, slow grilling something amazing for dinner when his three adult sons are in town, or watching deer and wild turkeys with his wife from the deck of their log cabin.